arcus/education_modules/git_creation_and_tracking/git_history_of_project.md

   let input = "@input".trim().toLowerCase();
   input == "git diff HEAD venus.txt" || input == "git diff venus.txt";
 </script>

 ***
 <div class= "answer">
-Both `git diff HEAD venus.txt` and `git diff HEAD venus.txt` will show you the differences between the current working version of `venus.txt` and the last committed version.
-If you know the commit number of your last commit, you could also use that: `git diff "######" venus.txt`.
+Both `git diff HEAD venus.txt` and `git diff venus.txt` will show you the differences between the current working version of `venus.txt` and the last committed version.
+If you know the commit number of your last commit, you could also use that: `git diff 000000 venus.txt`.

 Omitting `venus.txt` will show you ALL changes that have been made to any file in the repository since the last commit.